yjin8/filter-my-link/README.md

 This extension isn't exactly what we imagined it to be, but it certainly made us laugh many times while testing it and we hope it will make users' days a little bit brighter.

 ## Installation
 To install this extension, open ``chrome://extensions`` or go to Menu and select Extensions under More Tools.
 Make sure that Developer's mode is checked and then click on Load unpacked extension.
-Select the repository directory and ensure that Filter My Link is enabled.
+Select the extension directory and ensure that Filter My Link is enabled.

 ## Files
 * ``content.js``: contains the processes that analyzes and filters the text in a webpage